ali14252004/kEy/README.md

 ## Key Features
 -  **User Authentication**: Secure login for users to manage their collections :id:.
--  **Gem subscription**: The user can participate in any category he wants :muscle:.
+-  **Gym subscription**: The user can participate in any category he wants :muscle:.
-- **Search Functionality**: Quickly find gems by various attributes such as category :mag_right:.
+- **Search Functionality**: Quickly find gyms by various attributes such as category :mag_right:.
-- **Collaboration**: Share gem collections and collaborate with other users seamlessly :envelope:.
+- **Collaboration**: Share gym collections and collaborate with other users seamlessly :envelope:.
 - **User Management**: Manage user accounts, roles, and permissions to enhance security :cop:.
 ---

 ## Installation Guide
 1.  **Windows :computer:**:
- - Download the Gem System from the official installer  website.
+ - Download the Gym System from the official installer  website.
  - Open the installer and follow the on-screen instructions.
  - Launch the application from the Start menu.

 2. **macOS :computer:**
- - Download the .dmg file from the official Gem System website.
+ - Download the .dmg file from the official Gym System website.
- - Open the .dmg file and drag the Gem System application to your Applications folder.
+ - Open the .dmg file and drag the Gym System application to your Applications folder.
  - Launch the application from your Applications.

  3. **Linux :computer:**